What ICE did and did not do for kids left behind by Mississippi raids

 Breaking News Emails

-WASHINGTON — In the wake of the largest ever immigration raid in a single state, child welfare services are left grappling with children who came home from school to find their parents had been arrested at one of the seven Mississippi food processing plants targeted by Immigration and Customs Enforcement on Wednesday.
+WASHINGTON — In the wake of the largest-ever immigration raid in a single state, child welfare services were left grappling with children who came home from school to find their parents had been arrested at one of the seven Mississippi food processing plants targeted by U.S. Immigration and Customs Enforcement on Wednesday.

-The agency said it took some precautions to ease the burden on families, but as one ICE official said, "We are a law enforcement agency, not a social services agency," noting that any advance notice to welfare agencies or schools could have given undocumented immigrants advance warning and botched the operation.
+The agency said it took some precautions to ease the burden on families, but as one ICE official said, "We are a law enforcement agency, not a social services agency."
+The official said that any advance notice to welfare agencies or schools could have alerted undocumented immigrants to the raid and botched the operation.

+President Donald Trump, speaking to reporters on the White House South Lawn before traveling to New York for a pair of fundraisers, echoed those concerns when asked why there wasn't a better plan in place to take care of the children.

 "What I saw was traumatic, painful," said Elizabeth Iraheta, who witnessed the raid on a food processing plant where she works in Morton.
 "I'm thinking of the separated families, fathers and mothers deported, children left alone because their parents were arrested."

-Two ICE officials told NBC News they took the following steps out of concerns for families:
+Two ICE officials told NBC News they took the following steps out of concern for families:

-- Some parents of young children released: About 30 people were released at their work, rather than being taken into custody.
-The officials said many of these releases were done out of concerns that the parents had "tender age," or children under the age of five, living at home with no one else to care for them.
-But the officials could not guarantee that all parents with tender age children were released.
+- Some parents of young children released: About 30 people were released at their workplace, rather than being taken into custody.
+The officials said many of these releases were done out of concerns that the parents had "tender-age" children under the age of five, living at home with no one else to care for them.
+But the officials could not guarantee that all parents with tender-age children were released.

-- A phone call: Immigrants taken in for processing were each given a phone call.
-The officials said they believed this would be the opportunity for parents to call neighbors or relatives who could provide childcare.
+- A phone call: Immigrants taken in for processing were each allowed to make a phone call.
+The officials said they believed this would be the opportunity for parents to call neighbors or relatives who could provide child care.

 - Over 270 parents released quickly: While over 300 immigrants remain in custody from the raids, roughly 270 were given court dates and released within a day.
 The ICE officials said many of the decisions to release were made because of "custody determinations," such as the parent explaining no one else was home to take care of their children.